martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Management and Leadership of the Agile Organisation.md

 ---
-title: "Management and Leadership of the Agile Organisation – Martin Lugton"
+title: "Management and Leadership of the Agile Organisation"
 permalink: /management-leadership-agile-organisation
 date: 2017-03-09T20:00:00+00:00
 redirect_from: